Shreyash67/CODSOFT/Sales_Prediction/README.md

 Sales: The sales figures, which could be the outcome or result of the advertising expenditures on TV, Radio, and Newspaper.

 ### Virtual Environment
-conda create -p venv python=3.8 -y
+conda create -p env python==3.8 -y